gaitaldawamneh/jira-clone/README.md

 ## scripts to learn:
   - npm install --force
   - npm ci (uninstall and then install)
-  - learning how to remove errors if the errors newly appear with no reason.
   - npm install -g ts-node(install as global)(is not recognized as an internal or external command)
   - npm ERR! code EJSONPARSE(npm install {ts-node --save-dev,typescript -g,typescript --save-dev })

 ## preparing for typescripts:

   - npm install --save-dev typescript @types/node @types/react @types/react-dom @types/jest @types/express -D (to install type scripts)